 What is Make used for?

-How it works: Users create visual scenarios to automate repetitive tasks such as CRM updates or email notifications.
+• Users create visual scenarios to automate repetitive tasks

-When to use: Best suited for teams with low data volume and limited integration complexity.
+• Best for teams with low data volume and limited integration complexity

 What is MuleSoft and why do enterprises use it?

-MuleSoft is an enterprise integration platform that specializes in API-led connectivity for large organizations.
+• An enterprise integration platform focused on API-led connectivity for large organizations

-How it works: It uses APIs to orchestrate data flows across cloud and on-premises systems.
+• Uses APIs to orchestrate data flows across cloud and on-premises systems

-When to use: Ideal for enterprises requiring governance, compliance, and complex integration architectures.
+• Ideal for enterprises needing governance, compliance, and complex integration architectures

-MuleSoft’s Anypoint Platform is widely adopted in regulated industries such as finance and healthcare, where API management and security are critical.
+• Anypoint Platform is widely adopted in regulated industries such as finance and healthcare

 What is eZintegrations and how is it different?

-Definition: eZintegrations is a hybrid iPaaS that combines workflow automation, AI-powered data processing, and enterprise connectivity.
+• A cloud-based hybrid iPaaS that combines workflow automation, AI-powered data processing, and enterprise connectivity

-How it works: It connects applications, databases, ERP, CRM, and unstructured data sources in a single automation layer.
+• Connects applications, databases, ERP, CRM, and unstructured data sources in a single automation layer

 Product and Integration Capabilities